 BenQ Zowie XL2730

 The BenQ Zowie XL2730 is a gaming monitor with a 144Hz refresh rate that is compatible with Windows.
 The smooth refresh rate will allow you to watch your game unfold in real time.
 The Zowie XL2730 have been used in several pro esports competitions as the quality will minimize other distractions.
 It comes with an adjustable stand so that you can sit and look at your monitor comfortably.

 Asus ROG PG279Q

 The Asus ROG PG279Q is a 27-inch monitor that has a 165Hz refresh rate.
 It can swivel, pivot, and tilt so you can use it exactly as you want it.
 The NVIDIA G SYNC technology will remove the screen tearing and stutter to give you a good gaming experience.
 It also comes with eye care technology that reduces eye strain to allow you to game for longer.

 Acer Predator XB1

-The Acer Predator XB1 is a 24 inch screen that can be tilted and swiveled to meet your gaming or office needs.
+The Acer Predator XB1 is a 24-inch screen that can be tilted and swiveled to meet your gaming or office needs.
 It comes with 1920 x 1080 resolution with a 1ms response time.
-The 144Hz refresh rate (that will overclock to 180Hz) will ensure that you don’t miss any of the important elements on your game.
-With the EyeProtect’s Flicker-less technology, you will be able to play for several hours without experiencing eye fatigue.
+The 144Hz refresh rate (that will overclock to 180Hz) will ensure that you don’t miss any of the important elements of your game.
+With EyeProtect’s Flicker-less technology, you will be able to play for several hours without experiencing eye fatigue.